robang74/roberto-a-foglietta/299-such-a-man-of-common-sense.md

 In short - whatever it matters for you – I am not arguing about it, but I am doing that old-fashioned border line human activity to find out a **description of reality** that works or works better than **your** unfactual opinion.

 Please, notice that `F=ma` the Newton first law of the Classic Mechanics cannot be assessed, not even discovered or falsified in a democratic way nor by consensus.

 Despite this, as much as the speed reaches a small fraction of the light speed, that law starts to lose its grip on reality and hence reality is starting to “works” outside our comprehension while reality maintains a full grip on us.

-This is a **very important** premise because in front of a statement like “I believe in Thor being true god, and because of this I am protected by being lightening struck” or anything similar, I will never argue with you about Thor but suggesting you to prove your point in standing still on a mountain peak raising at the sky a long and sharply pointing conductive metal rod.
+This is a **very important** premise because in front of a statement like

+- *I believe in Thor being true god, and because of this I am protected by being lightening struck*

+or anything similar, I will never argue with you about Thor but suggesting you to prove your point in standing still on a mountain peak raising at the sky a long and sharply pointing conductive metal rod.

 Most probably your “religion” will forbid that “obscene” way of acting otherwise people would experience factual proof of being wrong.
 It happens the same with finance, and here we are.

+---

+### Biases, biases everywhere

-A specific example of this premise concept can be found in (a) conceptual cognitive dissonance about AI and, in a broader manner, within the vast universe of the fantasy literature section - which like the Dante’s Hell can be entitled engraving the following statement “*opinions vs reality: drop every hope you dare to get in here*” above the entering door - we can also count in the (b) variety vs diversity or all the (c) fairy tales about X/XY chromosomes mass-distraction negative-value identity confusion.
+A specific example of this premise concept can be found in (a) conceptual cognitive dissonance about AI and, in a broader manner, within the vast universe of the fantasy literature section

+* which like the Dante’s Hell can be entitled engraving the following statement “*opinions vs reality: drop every hope you dare to get in here*” above the entering door

+we can also count in the (b) variety vs diversity or all the (c) fairy tales about X/XY chromosomes mass-distraction negative-value identity confusion.

 * (a) &middot&middot [Il problema sei tu, non l’AI](https://robang74.github.io/chatbots-for-fun/html/il-problema-sei-tu-non-l-AI.html) in Italian, automatic English translation available.